Exploring near-optimal energy systems with stakeholders: a novel approach for participatory modelling: Methods

 \subsection{Metrics}

 For each near-optimal solution, we compute 7 different metrics which are presented in the interface:

 \begin{enumerate} \item Total system cost slack: obtained by definition of each near-optimal solution; recall that near-optimal solutions at various cost slacks are computed in order to sample the interior of the near-optimal space. \item Electricity price: the shadow price of the electricity bus.
 Shadow prices can only be obtained through cost optimisations, so in order to compute this metric, each near-optimal solution is re-solved to cost optimality with the key design variables (wind, solar, green fuel imports, heat infrastructure, hydrogen storage) fixed. \item Heat price: the shadow price of the heat bus.
-Similar to above. \item CO$_2$ emissions, corresponding directly to the amount of diesel fuel used. \item Vulnerability ($V$): calculated as a weighted sum of dependency on weather (20\%), imports (50\%), complexity of system (10\%) and back-up heat storage (20\%): where $c$ is 1 - the share of VRE, $d$ is 1 - share of imported energy, $e$ is 1 - the share of different technologies present in the system at an installed capacity of at least 1 MW, and $f = \min{1, heat_{pnorm}}$ with $heat_{pnorm}$ the normalised capacity of heat storage (a value of $1$, corresponding to $4$ GWh, can cover heat demand for two weeks in the winter, and one month in the summer).
-In effect, a higher share of VRE, imported energy, as well as a higher complexity of the system increase vulnerability (the value of $V$), whereas higher heat storage reduces vulnerability. \item Visual impact: the installed wind power capacity in MW. \item Land use: the required use of land for energy infrastructure, see table \ref{tab:land-use}. \end{enumerate}
+Similar to above. \item CO$_2$ emissions, corresponding directly to the amount of diesel fuel used. \item Vulnerability ($V$): calculated as a weighted sum of dependency on weather (20\%), imports (50\%), complexity of system (10\%) and back-up heat storage (20\%): where $c$ is 1 - the share of VRE, $d$ is 1 - share of imported energy, $e$ is 1 - the share of different technologies present in the system at an installed capacity of at least 1 MW, and $f = \min\{1, heat_{pnorm}\}$ with $heat_{pnorm}$ the normalised capacity of heat storage (a value of $1$, corresponding to $4$ GWh, can cover heat demand for two weeks in the winter, and one month in the summer).
+In effect, a higher share of VRE, imported energy, as well as a higher complexity of the system increase vulnerability (the value of $V$), whereas higher heat storage reduces vulnerability.
+The components of the vulnerability metric is based on the transition plan for Longyearbyen \cite{grotteEnergiplanLongyearbyenEnergiomstilling2023}, which mention that complexity of the system, dependency on weather, reliance on import and heat storage are all important for the security of supply of the system.
+The weighting is based on our own conception of the hierarchy among those factors. \item Visual impact: the installed wind power capacity in MW. \item Land use: the required use of land for energy infrastructure, see table \ref{tab:land-use}. \end{enumerate}